MicrosoftDocs/VBA-Docs/api/Excel.ListDataFormat.Required.md

 api_name:
 - Excel.ListDataFormat.Required
 ms.assetid: ccd31ca3-906e-cacc-5ba1-48e60056d46e
-ms.date: 06/08/2017
+ms.date: 04/30/2019
 localization_priority: Normal
 ---

 # ListDataFormat.Required property (Excel)

 Returns a **Boolean** value indicating whether the schema definition of a column requires data before the row is committed.
 Read-only **Boolean**.

 ## Syntax

-_expression_. `Required`
+_expression_.**Required**

-_expression_ A variable that represents a [ListDataFormat](Excel.ListDataFormat.md) object.
+_expression_ A variable that represents a **[ListDataFormat](Excel.ListDataFormat.md)** object.

 ## Remarks

 In Microsoft Excel, you cannot set any of the properties associated with the **ListDataFormat** object.
-You can set these properties, however, by modifying the list on the SharePoint site.
+However, you can set these properties by modifying the list on the SharePoint site.

 ## Example

-The following example displays the setting of the  **Required** property for the third column of a list in Sheet1 of the active workbook.
+The following example displays the setting of the **Required** property for the third column of a list on Sheet1 of the active workbook.

 ```vb